steven-bargery/sbargery.co.uk/README.md

 # sbargery.co.uk

+I built this site to learn and develop my AWS skills.
 This is a static website hosted on AWS using a serverless architecture.
 It utilises the following AWS services:

 * **S3** - for hosting the actual content of the website
 * **CloudFront** - for distributing the content from the S3 bucket (origin) and providing a secure connection (HTTPS)